 1. Serve up a scoop of memories

-Flipgrid is one of our favorite classroom tools, whether you’re teaching in person or online.
-Post some end-of-year topics, like “What did you learn this year?” or “Share your favorite memory from the past year.”
+Flip is one of our favorite classroom tools, especially when it comes to end-of-year activities.
+Post topics like “What did you learn this year?” or “Share your favorite memory from the past year.”
 Kids post their video responses and check out other students’ contributions too.

 4. Compile an end-of-year playlist